mattermost/mattermost-developer-documentation/site/content/blog/2020-03-16-advanced-git-tbilisi-free-university.md

 	defer th.TearDown()
 ```

-I have a mergetool configured with git to show this same information using a three-way merge inside Vim:
+I have a mergetool configured with Git to show this same information using a three-way merge inside Vim:

 ```sh
 git mergetool